mpsych/mpsych.org/contact.md

 <div style="float:right;margin:20px;width:500px">
 Arrive via public transportation:<br>Take the <a href="https://www.mbta.com/schedules/Red/line" class="bluetext" target="_blank">Red Line</a> to the <a href="https://www.mbta.com/stops/place-jfk" target="_blank" class="bluetext">JFK/UMass</a> stop.
 Free shuttle buses are available to transport you to campus.<br><br>
-Follow the <a href="https://www.umb.edu/map" target="_blank" class="bluetext">Campus map</a> to the Science Center.
+Follow the <a href="https://www.umb.edu/map" target="_blank" class="bluetext">Campus map</a> to McCormack Hall, 3rd floor.
 Or just ask people for directions.
 They are all very friendly!
 </div>

 {% include map.html %}